GPU Support

 For example, we can use CUDA.CuArray

-(with the cu
+(with the CUDA.cu

 converter) to run our basic example on an NVIDIA GPU.